 CONTEMPORARY & Traditional PRINTS

 Lino printing, also known as linocut, is a printmaking technique that involves carving a design into a sheet of linoleum, usually with sharp tools.
 The carved lino is then inked and pressed onto paper or fabric to create a print.
 It’s really versatile and accessible - you can do it without a printing press using a wooden spoon!
-It’s a very satisfying as each print is unique.
+It’s a very satisfying to do as each print is unique.